I am delighted to announce our second event and Sally Pacholok will be with us again!

 Thanks to all who supported me in organising this event – you are priceless!

-www.b12deficiency.info is my passion, highlighting mental health, fertility, pregnancy and children is a must.
+www.b12deficiency.info is my passion, highlighting the effect on mental health, fertility, pregnancy and children is a must.

 If you want to help us to access Hydroxobalamin OTC please sign and share this petition.

 Lets continue to work together, we will make a difference, please contact me if you would like to learn more.

 Despite the general misconception that B12 deficiency only affects women over 60, this condition does not discriminate.
 It is those who train our health care professionals and consequently our health care professionals who do.
 The neuropsychiatric symptoms of B12 deficiency are many and as with all symptoms they can manifest at any age and in either sex.